studio1902/statamic-peak-docs/docs/features/page-builder.md

 The blocks in the page builder are vertically layed out using [Stacks](/features/stacks.md).
 Blocks itself use a custom [Fluid grid](/features/fluid-grid.md)

+## Styling

+The `.page-builder` class is a component defined in `resources/css/peak.css`.
+This class takes care of the vertical padding within the wrapper and the stack space between each block.
+This class also makes sure you can use the following modifiers on page builder blocks:

+* `no-space-t`: removes top margin.
+* `no-space-b`: removes top margin from next sibling.
+* `no-space-y`: removes top margin and top margin from next sibling.
+* `flush`: removes the top or bottom padding in the container when this is the first or last item in the page builder.
+* `stack-space-collapse`: if two siblings with this class follow each other, their margins will collapse.

 ## Adding blocks
 Add a block by using the [add block command](/getting-started/commands.html#add-page-builder-block).
 Alternatively you could edit `resources/fieldsets/page_builder.yaml` to add blocks (preferably imports) to the fieldset.
 In `resources/views/default.antlers.html` you can see the blocks being loaded.
 Antlers will look in the `resources/views/page_builder/` folder for partials with the handle of your block.